-Correct timing exists when the yellow timing mark on the harmonic balancer is aligned with the "12" on the timing indicator with the engine running at a slow idle.
+Correct timing exists when the yellow timing mark on the harmonic balancer is aligned with the "12" on the timing indicator on automatic transmission cars or with the "5" on synchromesh transmission cars, with the engine running at a slow idle (vacuum hose disconnected).
 Firing then occurs at the proper time before the piston reaches upper dead center.